Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Injustice in Educational AI

 \subsection{At-risk prediction technologies}

 The broad class of dropout prediction systems is another category of educational AI systems that reproduces structural injustice, regardless of the accuracy of such systems.
 Such systems focus on predicting learners' risk of failing to complete a class or a degree program, using behavioral data from interactions with a given course (e.g., \citep{tang2018time,nur2019student,lykourentzou2009dropout,liang2016machine,marquez2016early}).
-The underlying interventionist logic of this line of research is that if researchers can identify which students are ``at-risk'' of dropping out of a course or a program, someone can intervene and prevent the student from dropping out.
-Decades of educational reformers have painted the ``dropout'' as a scary Other, designed to motivate learners through their fear of becoming part of this maligned class \citep{meyerhoff2019beyond}.
+The underlying interventionist logic\footnote{Although there are, of course, other logics at work here, such as the business models that motivate much educational technology \citep[cf.][]{williamson20,teras2020post}.} of this line of research is that if researchers can identify which students are ``at-risk'' of dropping out of a course or a program, someone can intervene and prevent the student from dropping out.
+Decades of educational reformers have painted the ``dropout'' as a scary Other, designed to motivate learners through their fear of becoming part of this maligned class \citep{meyerhoff2019beyond}\footnote{These approaches follow what Eli Meyerhoff has described as a ``romantic narrative'' of educational progress---that learners advance through vertically arranged stages of educational progress, battling obstacles on the way to ascending to some imagined higher plane of existence after graduation \citep{meyerhoff2019beyond}.}.
 This Other has a racialized history.
 Educational researchers in the 1960s described minority learners as ``culturally deprived'' and argued that these students should be considered ``potential dropouts'' (with a too-brief caveat on the negative effect of such labels) \citep{hunt1966chapter}.
 Although the terms have changed, the underlying ideology of stigmatizing the ``dropout'' persists today, manifested in dropout risk prediction algorithms.